 Response files can assist you with installing an Oracle product multiple times on multiple computers.

-When you start Oracle Universal Installer (OUI), you can use a response file to automate the installation and configuration of Oracle software, either fully or partially.
-OUI uses the values contained in the response file to provide answers to some or all installation prompts.
+When you start the installer, you can use a response file to automate the installation and configuration of Oracle software, either fully or partially.
+The installer uses the values contained in the response file to provide answers to some or all installation prompts.

 Typically, the installer runs in interactive mode, which means that it prompts you to provide information in graphical user interface (GUI) screens.
 When you use response files to provide this information, you run the installer from a command prompt using either of the following modes: